Hebrew for Bank Appointments

 אפשר לקבוע תור? זה לגבי החשבון שלי.

-That one line is enough to get started in many bank situations.
+That is enough to get started in many bank situations.

 Practice with real games